smokyabdulrahman/Virtual-Tourist/README.md

 # Virtual Toruest info
-This app is created as a final project of the [“iOS Nanodegree - Udacity](https://www.udacity.com/course/ios-developer-nanodegree--nd003).
+This app is created as a final project of the [iOS Nanodegree - Udacity](https://www.udacity.com/course/ios-developer-nanodegree--nd003).

 ## Build
 ### Requirements